-Arrays must fit entirely within one RAM bank on most PICmicro MCUs.
-They may not span RAM banks on 12-bit, 14-bit or 17Cxxx devices.
-(Arrays may span banks on 18Cxxx devices.
-Byte- and word-sized arrays are only limited in length by the amount of memory.)
-The compiler will assure that arrays will fit in memory before successfully compiling.
+Arrays must fit entirely within one RAM bank on 12-bit, 14-bit or PIC17 devices.
+Arrays may span banks on PIC18 devices.
+On PIC18 devices, byte, word and long-sized arrays are only limited in length by the amount of available memory.
+The compiler will assure that arrays, as well as simple variables, will fit in memory before successfully compiling.